morleym/furtive-handbook/docs/stakeholders.md

 ## Conflicting Interests

 What each stakeholder *wants* may align or conflict with one another.
-The classic example to dive into is between Competitive Ops and Broadcast.
+A classic example to dive into is how Competitive Ops and Broadcast might approach scheduling.
 Comp Ops is focused on competitor experience & keeping the competition flowing smoothly.
 Broadcast is focused on telling the story of that competition to the world.
 With that in mind, let's consider a single-elimination bracket with 8 competitors: